 Clason’s inspiring book published in 1926 is really about personal finance.
 It is a collection of short stories centered primarily around the main character Arkad.
 Arkad made his way from humble beginnings to become the richest man in the ancient city of Babylon.

-For that reason, the benevolent king of Babylon, wishing to help others, commissions Arkad to teach them the “seven cures for a lean purse” that made Arkad wealthy.
+For that reason, the benevolent king of Babylon, wishing to help others, asks Arkad to teach them the “seven cures for a lean purse” that made Arkad wealthy.

 Seven Cures for a Lean Purse

-The king of Babylon thinks if everyone in Babylon is prosperous, the city will prosper too.
-So, he asks Arkad; “is there any secret?
+The king thinks if everyone in Babylon is prosperous, the city will prosper too.
+He asks Arkad; “is there any secret?
 Can it be taught?”